PC-8800 series: Graphics

 No entry in the PC-8800 series was capable of displaying all four modes.

 Sound

-The early computers in the PC-8800 series use a simple internal speaker, like the Apple II, PC-8000 and IBM PC, capable of generating beeps and clicks.
+The early computers in the PC-8800 series use a simple one-voice internal speaker, like the Apple II, PC-8000 and IBM PC, capable of generating beeps and clicks.
 Later models added FM-synthesis chips for much more elaborate audio.

 Software

 Companies that produced exclusive software for the NEC PC-8801 included Enix, Square, Sega, Taito, Nihon Falcom, Bandai, HAL Laboratory, ASCII, Namco, Pony Canyon, Technology and Entertainment Software, Wolf Team, Capcom, Dempa, Champion Soft, Starcraft, Micro Cabin, PSK, and Bothtec.
 Certain games produced for the PC-8801 had a shared release with the MSX, such as those produced by Game Arts, ELF Corporation, and Konami.
 Many popular series first appeared on the NEC PC-8801, including Snatcher, Thexder, Dragon Slayer, RPG Maker, Sokoban, and Ys.
 There were also ports of famous games from other systems, such as Might and Magic: Book One The Secret of the Inner Sanctum..

 Nintendo licensed Hudson Soft to port some of Nintendo's Family Computer games for the platform, including Excitebike, Balloon Fight, Tennis, Golf, and Ice Climber, as well as new editions of Mario Bros. called Mario Bros.
 Special and Punch Ball Mario Bros., a semi-sequel to Donkey Kong 3 titled Donkey Kong 3: Dai Gyakushū.

 The computer also had its own BASIC dialect, N88-BASIC.